 This rate has two prices that apply at different temperatures.
 An indicator light shows what price you’re being billed for your electricity.
 When the outdoor temperature is greater than or equal to −12°C or −15°C (depending on where you live), electricity is billed at the lower price and it is less expensive to heat using electricity.
 When the outdoor temperature goes below −12°C or −15°C (depending on where you live), electricity will be billed at the higher price and it is to your advantage to heat your home using fuel, such as oil.

-This light, installed in your house, preferably in plain view, will help you manage your use of electricity better.
+This light, installed in your house, preferably in plain view, will help you better manage your use of electricity.

 It shows you which type of energy is being used for heating and so which price applies to your electricity consumption.